After the election, we need more bridge builders and fewer slick marketeers…

 That problematic east west split, again…

 Readers will be familiar by now with the east versus west/south split I’ve posited in all of my previous post election pieces.
-In briefly, the east is drifting towards the highly competitive democratic norm of other European spaces (including the south).
+In brief, the east is drifting towards the highly competitive democratic norm of other European spaces (including the south).

 The west and south however remains in something of a time-warp where the key political discourses remain stuck in the post partition motif of what an exasperated Churchill referenced in 1922…